 A new study published in Science Daily finds that alcoholics in recovery who smoke are at a greater risk for alcohol relapse than individuals in recovery who don’t smoke.
-Traditionally recovery has included therapy for all mind and mood altering substances, but left cigarettes out of the equation.
-Now scientist are finding verifiable evidence that ceasing nicotine abuse could be the secret that helps people stay sober, preventing alcohol relapse.
+Traditionally recovery has included therapy for all mind and mood-altering substances but left cigarettes out of the equation.
+Now scientists are finding verifiable evidence that ceasing nicotine abuse could be the secret that helps people stay sober, preventing alcohol relapse.

 Many in Alcohol Abuse Recovery Smoke Cigarettes

 Most adults who have problems with alcohol abuse also smoke cigarettes, most recovering alcoholics smoke as well.
 In the groups that smoke and are still actively using alcohol, the craving to smoke is much more intense once the alcohol hits their system.
 Many finding it difficult to drink without smoking.
 Once recovery is introduced those in recovery continue to keep smoking for fear of removing another substance from their daily routine.
 Local Alcoholics Anonymous meetings commonly have large crowds outside the meeting smoking cigarettes.
 In alcohol abuse recovery smoking has created a bond between members and is used since it does not get the user high.
 Since the study has been released many fearing alcohol relapse are beginning to attempt to quit smoking, which many find much more difficult than putting down the drink.

 Quitting Smoking Improves Health and Prevents Alcohol Relapse